TheJacksonLaboratory/FunDataR/1_R_primer/1_lesson1.md

   like `1.3e36` (1.3 x 10<sup>36</sup>) or `3.97e-24` (3.97 x 10<sup>-24</sup>).
 Another data type
   used for representing numbers is 'integer'.
 Integers are used to represent whole numbers (positive, negative and zero), like the counting numbers.
-In R these are primarily used for counting (no surprise) and indexing locations in more complex data structures.
+In R these are primarily used for counting (no surprise) and indexing positions of particular values in more complex data structures.
 R also has good support for representing complex numbers (numbers composed of 'real' and 'imaginary' parts), but we won't describe those further in this class.
 For most practical purposes, integers and doubles can be used interchangeably, so we will gloss over the differences and conversion rules for now.

 An integer value is composed solely of an optional sign and digits.
 It should be followed by `L` (for 'long integer') to ensure R understands an integer is intended.
 A numeric value can be composed